 Ever find yourself crossing the line between doing what you have to, and doing what you actually enjoy doing?

 You feel like you’re already doing so much.
-You’re already burned out before you can even begin to think about setting aside time for what you enjoy.
+You’re already burned out with what you’re obligated to do before you can even begin to think about setting aside time for what you enjoy.
+Even though you know in the back of your mind that you need it, joy is the furthest thing in your mind from a priority.

-And yet, all of those free webinars you’ve attended and the various e-mail lists you’re on keep demonstrating just how much MORE you could be doing to promote, network, and elevate your business that you’re still not doing.
+You think you’re burned out now, but all of those free webinars you’ve attended and the various e-mail lists you’re on keep demonstrating just how much MORE you could be doing to promote, network, and elevate your business that you’re still not doing.
+You might even begin to compare yourself to other people who are further along.
 You can’t help but just start feeling overwhelmed… to say the least.

 Grab a notepad.
 You need to know: